 If you’ve been treated badly by a clinician who you placed a huge amount of trust in, and this treatment has left you injured or unwell, then you have every right to seek compensation.
 Your medical negligence solicitor will be just one part of a team there to guide you every step of the way.

-For more information, or to find out whether you could make a claim, you can get in touch with us for free on 0800 234 6438.
+For more information, or to find out whether you could make a claim, you can get in touch with a trained legal adviser for free on 0800 234 6438.

 If your claim does end up going to court, it will usually be because your solicitor thinks it’s the best way to prove negligence, or because they don’t think you’ve been offered enough compensation for the seriousness of your injury.